-By working with a reputable, properly-insured solar equipment provider with the experience and resources to offer a comprehensive solar panel warranty to back a high-quality product, potential pitfalls can be significantly reduced.
-A qualified energy consultant can also help identify the many factors that may impact the overall value of a commercial solar installation.
+You can avoid potential pitfalls by working with a reputable, properly-insured solar equipment provider with the experience and resources to offer a comprehensive solar panel warranty backing a high-quality product.
+Moreover, a qualified energy consultant can help identify other factors that can impact the overall value of a commercial solar installation.

 How much potential property value is added?

 Once you’ve determined commercial solar is indeed right for your organization, you may be wondering exactly how much property value will be added.
 This is where challenges in commercial property valuation come into play.
-While “it depends” may not be a very satisfying answer, it does offer the opportunity to delve deeper into the many ways solar can increase a property’s value.
+While “it depends” may not be a very satisfying answer, it does offer the opportunity to delve deeper into the financial benefits of solar energy—particularly with regard to increased property value.

 The specific impact of solar on commercial property value largely depends on the answer to each of the following questions:

 - Does the organization installing solar power own the building/property for the project?
-As one might expect, the greatest potential value-add occurs when the organization adopting commercial solar power owns the site as well as the solar equipment being installed.
-Buying the commercial solar equipment outright gives owners access to any possible tax incentives, reduced energy expenses, and potential for claiming “green energy credits” (as well as the ability to promote the green attributes of their solar system).
+As one might expect, the greatest potential value-add occurs when the organization adopting commercial solar power owns the site and the solar equipment being installed.
+Buying the commercial solar equipment outright gives owners access to any possible tax incentives, reduced energy expenses and potential for claiming “green energy credits” (as well as the ability to promote the green attributes of their solar system).
 Increased commercial property value is also part of that benefit list.

 - How does a leased property deliver the benefits of commercial solar?
-Many organizations rent their commercial facilities rather than own—but that doesn’t mean they can’t benefit as well.
-Most of the costs of the property (insurance, property tax, utilities) are paid for by the lessee (or flow through to them in the form of higher rent).
+Many organizations rent their commercial facilities, but that doesn’t mean they can’t benefit as well.
+Most of the costs of the property (e.g., insurance, property tax, utilities) are paid for by the lessee (or flow through to them in the form of higher rent).
 Installing commercial solar could reduce the energy costs the lessee would have to pay—and allow them to benefit from positive public perception by having solar on their site.

 - What is the added value for property owners who provide solar energy for tenants?
 Here are some benefits that renters can bring up when trying to convince a landlord to install commercial solar:

-- Properties with a solar installation could also benefit from the growing number of organizations taking corporate social responsibility more seriously.
-If you were a tenant looking to adopt more sustainable business practices, where would you rent?
+- Properties with a solar installation could also benefit from the growing number of organizations taking corporate social responsibility more seriously

 In summary, is increasing property value the best reason to add commercial solar power?
 Probably not, as there are likely more direct ways to achieve that goal.
 But when evaluating the advantages and disadvantages of commercial solar, it’s something that should be factored into the equation.